How To Diffuse Glow Filter In Affinity Photo Tutorial | Graphicxtras

 The diffuse glow filter in Affinity Photo can be found in the blur category under the filter menu command.
-The filter is a powerful diffuse tool but it is a destructive filter effect that modifies any image etc. There is an equivalent non destructive one in the layer menu and live filter layers.
+It is a powerful diffuse tool but it is a destructive effect that modifies any image etc. There is an equivalent non destructive one in the layer menu and live layers.

 Set the value of the radius to a high value to create a more dreamy effect

 Set the intensity and opacity high and you get virtual snow as all the lighter parts of the image are blasted away to leave the image white.

 Go to the layer menu and duplicate the current layer and then apply it to that and now you can bring in layers and blending modes and opacity to blend the effect layer as well as the original source layer.
 You can create all kinds of weird and wonderful effects with blending modes such as divide or difference or darken etc You can also re-size the layers and combine them that way with the effect.
 You can also combine the result with other layers as well such as using a shape layer to re-color the artwork and that also can have an associated blending mode set via the layers panel

 One of my favorite recent features of Affinity Photo has to be the pattern layers and selection from a pattern layer found in the layer menu and it works well with the effect, either applied to an image beforehand and then turned into a pattern layer or adding the effect to the layer.
 Works even better if you combine it with the powerful layer option as the values can then be modified

 I love the live layers as you can add them once or multiple times via the layer menu and new live layer, you can also double click on the entry in the layers panel and change the settings and make a radical change to the image in a non destructive way.
 You can also add into the mix the wonderful blending modes such as difference and divide and darken etc which can be used to create all kinds of unique combinations.